-Reporting system.
-The Web-based reporting procedure for the J. B. Lloyd program is user-friendly and tailored to the needs of financial institutions.
+- Reporting system: The Web-based reporting procedure for the L&A program is user-friendly and tailored to the needs of financial institutions.

-Coverage to term.
-Once a property is entered into the J. B. Lloyd system, it remains there until coverage is modified or cancelled.
+- Coverage to term: Once a property is entered into the L&A system, it remains there until coverage is modified or cancelled.
 This relieves our policy holders from constant monitoring and periodic re-entry of a property to maintain continuous coverage.

-Coverage charge for actual term.
-Premiums under the J. B. Lloyd program are calculated on the exact time coverage remains in effect.
+- Coverage charge for actual term: Premiums under the L&A program are calculated on the exact time coverage remains in effect.
 If coverage is cancelled mid-month you are only charged for the number of days coverage was in force.
 There is no full-month minimum for coverage in a “part thereof.”